Cauda Equina Syndrome Claims

 A

-Patients have three years from the date of the negligence to file a claim; if it is not resolved or legal action is not taken within that time frame, the claim is time-barred.
+Patients have three years from the date of the negligence to make a compensation claim.
+If legal action is not taken within that time frame, the claim is time-barred.
 This is called the limitation period, after which a cauda equina claim cannot be taken forward.

 However, in some circumstances, this may change: